-But unexpected changes do not connote personal failing, nor do we have to be victims of change.
-Instead, the Buddha recommended that we use the fact of impermanence and death itself as worthy objects of our reflection and contemplation.
+But unexpected changes do not connote personal failings, nor do we have to be victims of change.
+Instead, the Buddha recommended that we use the fact of impermanence and death itself as a worthy object of our reflection and contemplation.

-Suzuki Roshi was asked, “What is the essence of the Buddhist teaching?”
+Suzuki Roshi was once asked, “What is the essence of the Buddhist teaching?”
 He replied, “Everything changes.”
-Burmese Sayadaw Nanamoli said it equally succinctly, “Everything that IS will be WAS.”
-Everything that is currently present in our lives will one day be a memory, if that.
+Burmese Sayadaw Nanamoli said it equally succinctly, “Everything that is will be was.”
+Everything that is currently present in our lives will one day be a memory if that.
 A New Yorker magazine cartoon depicts a couple strolling down the street, one saying to the other: “These are the ‘good old days’ that someday we won’t be able to remember.”
 Memory itself is subject to impermanence!

-In the Pali language, the word anicca has a number of implicit meanings: ephemeral, unreliable, unstable, ungraspable, dissolving, uncertain, imperfect, transforming.
-These are pretty much the antithesis of what we are looking for — we want something stable, reliable, and certain that we can hold onto and claim as ours.
+In the Pali language, the word anicca has a number of implicit meanings: ephemeral, unreliable, unstable, ungraspable, dissolving, uncertain, imperfect, and transforming.
+These are pretty much the antithesis of what we are looking for—we want something stable, reliable, and certain that we can hold onto and claim as ours.

 All things are impermanent